gabriel-inf/oscars-newtech/README.md

 The main application.
 Handles reservation requests, determines which path (if any) is available to satisfy the request, and reserves the network resources.
 Key modules include:
 * **acct** - Maintains list of customers and handles storing, editing, and retrieving account information.
 * **authnz** - Tracks permissions/authorization associated with user accounts.
-* **conf** - Retrives configurations, specified in "oscars-newtech/core/config", for each OSCARS module on startup.
+* **conf** - Retrieves configurations, specified in "oscars-newtech/core/config", for each OSCARS module on startup.
 * **helpers** - Functions useful for dealing with Instants and VLAN expression parsing.
 * **pce** - The Path Computation Engine.
 It takes a requested reservation's parameters, evaluates the current topology, determines the (shortest) path, if any, and decides which network resources must be reserved.
 * **pss** - Sets up, tears down, modifies and verifies network paths.
 Handles templates for network devices.